MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P10-Adding-Authentication/content.md

 ## Adding tests for the users controller

+Lets add a few functions to test our users_controllers.rb file.

-Your _users_controller.rb_ files should look like this now:
+Our user_spec.rb file should look like this now:

 ```ruby
 require 'rails_helper'